linda-seiter/cmsc105-lessons/Unit 1/Unit 1 Lesson/Variables/task.md

 ## Comprehension Check

 Run the code in `variables.py` to view the output.

-What is printed by the following line of code:
+What value is printed by this line:

 ```python
 print(price_per_lb)
 ```